Customer

 Challenge

-• Support of new legislations;
+• Support for new legislations;

-• Suitability for R&D, certification and SOP testing scenarios;
+• Suitability for R&D, certification, and SOP testing scenarios;

 Solution